A guide to saving in 2021

 Digital banks Monzo, Starling and Tandem automatically round up purchases to the nearest pound and transfer the spare change into a savings account.

-The Moneybox app also automatically rounds up spending, but the extra money is transferred into an investment account, rather than a savings account.
-You can choose from a stocks & shares ISA, Lifetime ISA, general investment account or junior stocks & shares ISA.
+A number of high street banks have also caught on to this feature while the Moneybox app also automatically rounds up spending.
+But the extra money is transferred into an investment account, rather than a savings account.

 Consider Premium Bonds